 Can I Trade Bitcoin on TradingView?

-Theoretically Yes but only outside the USA.
+Theoretically, Yes, but only outside the USA.
 You can enable this with an account through a CFD Broker.
-The reason I say theoretically is that CFD (Contracts for Difference) Brokers will not enable you to fill your Bitcoin Wallet, they will only enable you to have a virtual trade open with a selling price that “should” reflect the current market price.
+I say theoretically because CFD (Contracts for Difference) Brokers will not allow you to fill your Bitcoin Wallet; they will only enable you to have a virtual trade open with a selling price that “should” reflect the current market price.

 Trading With TradingView